DTU-advR/TidyThursday/02_readr/exercises/readr_exercises.md

 Ok, so now it is your turn!

+*Remember, for the following exercises, inspiration for the code is available in the slides for this session*

 Start by loading the tidyverse library (Type this command in the console in RStudio)

 ``` r